G ★★★★★ Rated Excellent on Google Reviews

 MCAS is a clinical diagnosis supported by a pattern of recurrent, multi-system allergic-type symptoms affecting at least two organ systems, objective evidence of mast cell mediator release where possible, and a clear response to mast-cell-targeted treatment.
 There is no single definitive test.
 Your clinician will take a detailed history and, where helpful, discuss tests such as serum tryptase or 24-hour urinary histamine metabolites.

-No. You can self-refer by booking directly through the booking tool above.
+No. You can self-refer by booking directly through the booking tool on this page.
 With your permission we will write to your GP after the consultation.

 Most patients start with H1 and H2 antihistamines (e.g. cetirizine or fexofenadine plus famotidine or nizatidine), often twice daily.
 Depending on response, we may add mast cell stabilisers such as sodium cromoglicate or ketotifen, or a leukotriene antagonist such as montelukast.
 Supplements such as quercetin, high-dose vitamin C and vitamin D are often adjuncts.
 All prescribing is individualised.

 Some patients notice improvement within days of starting H1/H2 antihistamines and trigger avoidance.
 Mast cell stabilisers can take up to six months for full effect, as mast cells turn over slowly.
-MCAS management is usually a stepwise process with regular review.
+MCAS management is usually a stepwise process — which is why we review you at a follow-up appointment around 4 weeks after your initial consultation.

 No. Ready Health does not engage an immunologist.
 Our experienced GMC-registered clinicians have helped many patients begin to understand their symptoms and reduce their histamine levels to improve their quality of life.
 We welcome patients who suspect they may have MCAS, given the widespread lack of understanding of the condition.